 Symptoms of seasonal allergies

 Allergy symptoms can look like symptoms of a cold or virus, but there are a few key ways that they’re different.

 - nasal congestion

 - clear, runny nose

-Another allergy symptom a toddler may experience is watery, itchy eyes. her eyes may become very red, which might look like an eye infection, when instead it’s a sign of allergic conjunctivitis.
+Another allergy symptom a toddler may experience is watery, itchy eyes. their eyes may become very red, which might look like an eye infection, when instead it’s a sign of allergic conjunctivitis.
 Asthma symptoms, like wheezing and shortness of breath, are also common allergy symptoms.

 Symptoms that are not allergy symptoms include fever and a runny nose producing green or yellow mucus.
-If your child has these symptoms, it is more likely that she’s suffering from a virus than allergies.
+If your child has these symptoms, it is more likely that they're suffering from a virus than allergies.

 Spotting the difference

 Luckily, seasonal allergies are pretty simple to identify, as they tend to come on quickly and follow a pattern.
 If your little one starts showing symptoms only when outside, or during a certain time of a year, you can bet seasonal allergies are most likely to blame.
-This is especially true if symptoms seem to resolve once she is removed from the environment in which the allergen is present.
+This is especially true if symptoms seem to resolve once they are removed from the environment in which the allergen is present.

 - “Seasonal allergies.”
 American College of Allergy, Asthma, and Immunology.
 American College of Allergy, Asthma, and Immunology, December 28 2017.
 Retrieved January 9 2017. http://acaai.org/allergies/seasonal-allergies.